-Working People's Daily Life Support Special Loan System System to review the repayment conditions of current loans for working people who are in difficulties due to leaving work or reduced income, etc. caused by circumstances at their workplace.
-People who require daily life loans, etc. due to loss of work or reduced income brought about by the spread of the new coronavirus infection may also use this system.
-Loan System for Funds to Support Job Seekers System established as a further support measure in cases where money for daily life expenses, etc. is lacking during vocational training due to vocational training benefits from the government's "Support System for Job Seekers" alone being insufficient for daily life.
+System to review the repayment conditions of current loans for working people who are in difficulties due to leaving work or reduced income, etc. caused by circumstances at their workplace.
+People who require daily life loans, etc. due to loss of work or reduced income brought about by the spread of the new coronavirus infection may also use this

+System established as a further support measure in cases where money for daily life expenses, etc. is lacking during vocational training due to vocational training benefits from the government's "Support System for Job Seekers" alone being insufficient for daily life.